Admissions and Records

 A short-term class is defined as a class that is not scheduled to meet for the entire semester (16 weeks for fall and spring, eight weeks for summer).

 Classes dropped after the refund period will remain on the student's transcript with a grade of "W."

 Information about refunds can be found at http://www.wnc.edu/studentservices/admissions/refunds.php

 Students should drop from classes by the published deadline if they are unable to attend or complete them.
 Students who do not withdraw themselves are subject to receive a grade issued by the instructor which could be a failing "F" grade.
 Courses dropped by the student after the 100% refund period will remain on a student transcript with a grade of "W." A "W" grade does not affect grade point average but may affect financial aid and scholarship eligibility.

 Students should check the course catalog to ensure they have met the prerequisites for the classes they intend to enroll in; it is the student's responsibility to ensure that prerequisites are met.

 Students currently enrolled at WNC in a class that fulfills a prerequisite may enroll in the subsequent class.
 If the prerequisite class is not successfully completed, the student may be dropped from the subsequent class that required the prerequisite.

-Students who are seeking a degree or certificate of achievement may register for up to 18 units through myWNC; students who have not declared they are seeking a degree or certificate of achievement may register for up to six units.
+Students may register for up to 18 units for the fall and spring semesters and up to 12 units for the summer semester through myWNC.
 Additional registration requires approval by a WNC counselor; the maximum number of units that may be approved for one semester is 21 units for degree/certificate seeking students.
 Enrollment in more than 21 units (15 for summer term) requires the approval of the Vice President of Student and Academic Affairs.